nucleus-coop/nucleus-coop.github.io/_docs/faq.md

 #### Why is Nucleus Co-Op showing an error message that it can not find a file when launching a script?

 A lot of scripts edit the game's .ini or .cfg files to force windowed and to adjust the game's resolution to the window size, so make you sure you run your game at least once and change some graphic settings before running it via Nucleus Co-Op, that way you make sure the proper config files are getting generated first.
 If you are still getting the error after doing that, select the game in the Nucleus Co-Op UI, click on Game Options and select Delete UserProfile Config Path for all players.
+You can also try deleting Nucleus Co-Op content folder and add the game again.

 #### Why are my in-game frames per second low/better in one instance than in the others when using Nucleus Co-Op?